warbacon/zunder-zsh/README.md

    ```

 And everything should be ready.
-Zinit will be installed along with all plugins when starting a new zsh instance.
+Zsh-snap will be installed along with all plugins when starting a new zsh instance.

 ## Troubleshooting
 Zunder is under constant development, so errors may occur.
 I suggest you open an issue and **I'll help you as fast as I can**.